MIM 713C

 Carbon Content

 There are high carbon content in MIM components of IN713C, this indicates the substantial amounts of carbides on grain boundaries.
-Although carbides can provides high-temperature strength, they also have detrimental effects on tensile properties.
+Although carbides can provide high-temperature strength, they also have detrimental effects on tensile properties.
 Especially on grain boundaries and inside grains, these are initiation sites for cracks.

 EPMA elemental mapping in 1260 sintering